umairahmed111/raspberrypi-network-threat-detection/PROJECT_LOG.md

 - $ sudo tcpdump -i eth0
 --- Hidden ---

+**What broke / confused me:**
+- saw no SYN traffic until I generated it.

 **What I learned:**
 - SYN packets only appear when TCP connections are initiated
 - Port scanning is visible and pattern-based